jainybhatt/telco-customer-churn/README.md

 ### The data set includes information about:

-Customers who left within the last month – the column is called Churn Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
+Customers who left within the last month – the column is called Churn.

+Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies.

-Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
+Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges.

-Demographic info about customers – gender, age range, and if they have partners and dependents
+Demographic info about customers – gender, age range, and if they have partners and dependents.

 ## Project Overview